keboola/connection-docs/manipulation/transformations/julia/index.md

 The script itself is expected to be in the `data` directory; its name is arbitrary.
 It is possible to use relative directories, so that you can move the script to a KBC transformation with no changes.
 To develop a Julia transformation which takes a [sample CSV file](/manipulation/transformations/julia/source.csv) locally, take the following steps:

-- Put the Juliac code into a file, for example script.jl, in the working directory.
+- Put the Julia code into a file, for example, script.jl, in the working directory.
 - Put all the input mapping tables inside the `in/tables` subdirectory of the working directory.
 - If using binary files, place them inside the `in/user` subdirectory of the working directory, and make sure that their name is without any extension.
 - Store the result CSV files inside the `out/tables` subdirectory.